 If the FBI or the OIG substantiates the allegation, the case is referred to the local United States Attorney for possible prosecution.
-The credibility of an alleged victim, suspect or witness is assessed on an individual basis and is not determined by the person's status as inmate or staff.
+In accordance with agency policy, the credibility of an alleged victim, suspect or witness is assessed on an individual basis and is not determined by the person's status as inmate or staff.
 Staff reported that each case is looked at on its own merits and credibility is assessed based on the allegation's specific circumstances.

 The agency does not require an inmate who alleges sexual abuse to submit to a polygraph examination or other truth assessment device as a condition for proceeding with the investigation of such an allegation.
-The review of case files of inmates alleging sexual abuse/harassment revealed that the investigations were completed promptly, thoroughly and in compliance with BOP policies and the PREA standards.
+The review of case files of inmates alleging sexual abuse revealed that the investigations were completed promptly, thoroughly and in compliance with BOP policies and the PREA standards.

-An interview with the SIS Lieutenant revealed that he is very thorough in how he completes the investigations and has created a system for ensuring that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
-A review of the investigative files confirms this information.
-The Auditor found the files to be very well-organized.
+An interview with the SIS Lieutenant revealed that he ensures that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
+A review of the investigative file confirms this information.

 - 115.71(g): Agency Directives and BOP PREA Plan address this provision.
 Staff interviewed reported everything is considered in the course of the investigation, including whether staff actions or failure to act contributed to the abuse.
-A review of the investigative files for the previous 12 months indicated the investigations were thorough.
-The incident review process, which addresses this provision, was completed. - 115.71(i): Agency Directives and BOP PREA Plan address this provision.
+A review of the investigative files for the previous 12 months indicated the investigations were completed in accordance with the standard and agency policy. - 115.71(i): Agency Directives and BOP PREA Plan address this provision.
 Agency Directives require written reports be developed and retained per PREA standards, for as long as the alleged abuser is incarcerated or employed by the agency, plus five years and per local/state retention requirements.
 Should a victim or abuser (staff or inmate) resign or be transferred to another facility, the case will continue to be investigated. - 115.71(j): Agency Directive(s) and BOP PREA Plan address(es) this provision and requires investigation reports will be kept in perpetuity.
-A review of the investigative files shows compliance with this provision. - 115.71(k): Staff interviewed reported an investigation would continue regardless of whether the alleged abuser or alleged victim left the facility.
-Investigative files reflect compliance with this provision. - 115.71(I): By law and policy, the FBI has authority to investigate criminal activity within the BOP, they are a separate entity/component of DOJ.
+A review of the investigative file shows compliance with this provision.

+115.71(k): Staff interviewed reported an investigation would continue regardless of whether the alleged abuser or alleged victim left the facility.
+The investigative files reflect compliance with this provision.

+115.71(I): By law and policy, the FBI has authority to investigate criminal activity within the BOP, they are a separate entity/component of DOJ.
 Per agency policy and the MOU, the FBI and BOP work collaboratively.